judithbergada/CASPR/docs/pages/tutorial.md

 Moreover, you may provide a text file with positive, negative and neutral controls, if interested.

-In this example, we want to analyse the two replicates separately in two different tests, and we want to perform a third test using the replicates together.
+In this user case, we want to analyse the two replicates separately in two different tests, and we want to perform a third test using the replicates together.

-Let's go to the example test data folder:
+Let's go to the user case test data folder:

 ```bash
 cd $HOME/CASPR/testdata/sgrna